 Costs are an important consideration in choosing an ETF.
-That is because you, as a shareholder, pay a proportionate share of the costs of operating a fund and any transaction costs incurred when the fund buys or sells securities.
+That is because you, as a shareholder, pay a proportionate share of the costs of operating a fund and any transaction costs incurred when the fund buys or sells securities, including costs generated by shareholders of other share classes offered by the fund.
 These costs can erode a substantial portion of the gross income or the capital appreciation a fund achieves.
 Even seemingly small differences in expenses can, over time, have a dramatic effect on a fund's performance.

 The following sections explain the principal investment strategies and policies that the Fund uses in pursuit of its investment objective.
 The Fund's board of trustees, which oversees the Fund's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
+Note that the Fund's investment objective is not fundamental and may be changed without a shareholder vote.
 Under normal circumstances, the Fund will invest at least 80% of its assets in the stocks that make up its target index.
 The Fund may change its 80% policy only upon 60 days' notice to shareholders.